• Skip to primary navigation

 How to Make Apple Butter in a Pressure Cooker

 Peel and core your apples.
-It really doesn't matter how small or big you make the slices because we will use a blender or immersion blender to get the apple mixture smooth after we pressure cook.
+When peeling the apples, it really doesn't matter how small or big you make the slices because we will use a blender or immersion blender to get the apple mixture smooth after we pressure cook.

 If you do not have a blender or an immersion blender, no worries, just cook your apples longer.
 I would probably pressure cook for 15-20 minutes and this will really soften them and then you can just break them up with spatula or a potato masher.